thefLink/Hunt-Sleeping-Beacons/Readme.md

 Comparing the .text segments alone would produce too many false positivies, so another metric had to be applied on top.

 To identify the associated module of each saved instruction pointer, I make use of ```SymGetModuleInfo64```.
-To identify module stomping I walk the callstack and compare the .text segment of each module in memory with the .text segment on disk.
+To identify module stomping I walk the callstack and compare the .text segment of each module in the callstack with the .text segment on disk.

 Tests were done using [Phantom Dll Hollowing](https://github.com/forrest-orr/phantom-dll-hollower-poc) and Cobalt Strike's module stomping.